sf-wdi-14/notes/lectures/week-8/_2_tuesday/dusk/file-upload.md

 # Reflect
 Have the driver reiterate the steps needed to install paperclip.
 Ask each other questions if anything is unclear.
 Challenge each other and test each other's knowledge!

+We will also go over it together and implement it jointly.

 # Now and Then
 Paperclip is a great tool that you will probably use repeatedly throughout your career as Rails developer.
 As a good alternative, you can also check out [Carrierwave](https://github.com/carrierwaveuploader/carrierwave).